 Of course, no writer deals with rejection too well, and we’re all told that the best thing to do is just to keep on writing.
 But add pregnancy hormones to the mix, and – well, the confidence and desire to keep going just kind of slides off the scale in a downward splat.

-Anyway, I’m pleased to say that the positivity has returned with a big beaming smile and the desire to make 2015 a successful one on my chosen career path.
+Anyway, I’m pleased to say that the positivity has returned with a big beaming smile and the desire to make 2015 a successful one.
 It’s been a rusty start this morning, with total forgetfulness of how to send an email attachment from the iPad, and remembering where to find my contacts (of the people variety, I’m blessed with 20/20 vision), but it feels good to be back in the saddle!

 January is often seen as a difficult month, where people get the January blues, no-one has any money, and it’s a bit of an anti-climax after Christmas.